SupposedlySlyFox/AmazonScrapper/README.md

 ```
 # Access the Webpage:
 Open your web browser and navigate to [http://localhost:3000](http://localhost:3000).
 You should see and use the webpage.

+# Q&A
+You have to install the dependencies due to github not allowing me to type it down.